Sorrel (Rumex acetosella) - 01/07/08

 Common Sorrel Rumex acetosella

-Sorrel is the first wild food that I learnt at the age of four years old, shown to me by my Grandad Harry.
-For that reason I feel it’s only right to start the Wild Food section of the site off with this charming and sharp tasting little plant.
-Sorrel is quite common, often found growing among tall grass in hedgerows and gardens, although it does tend to have a preference for slightly damp areas of ground.
-Sorrel has a collection of uses, but most commonly the leaves are eaten with fish or made into a sharp tasting sauce.
+Sorrel is a delightful little plant, often found growing on lawns and woodland valleys.
+Common Sorrel was the first wild food that I learnt about at the age of four, when it was first shown to me by my Granddad, Harry.
+For this reason, I feel it’s only right to start the Wild Food section of the website off with this charming and sharp tasting little plant.

 Leave Your Comments